OpenSourceEconomics/epp_topics/src/epp_topics/metrics_ml/sklearn_cv_hyper/screencast/slides.md

   - Small bias, high variance, danger of overfitting

-- ML: Model is a simplification and some amount of bias is ok

-- Most ML models have one or more parameters that govern the bias variance trade-off
+- Typically, one or more parameters govern the bias variance trade-off

 ---

 # Example: Penalty in a logit model

-- Logistic regression is fit by minimizing a negative log likelihood function
+- Logistic regression is fit by maximizing a log likelihood function

 - Can augment likelihood by a term that penalizes model complexity